nextcloud/documentation/admin_manual/maintenance/update.rst

 #.
 Click 'Update'.
 #.
 Refresh the page with Ctrl+F5.

-If this procedure doesn't work (for example, ownCloud 5.0.10 doesn't show new any new version) you could try to perform a full upgrade to update to the lastest point release (see below).
+If this procedure doesn't work (for example, ownCloud 5.0.10 doesn't show new any new version) you could try to perform a full upgrade to update to the latest point release (see below).

 Upgrade
 -------